Open Educational Resources: Sharing

 • host externally on a class wiki or personal website

-• print copies: please refer to the Adopt tab of this guide for advice on printing at PCC
+• print copies: please refer to the Using OER tab of this guide for advice on printing at PCC

 Here are some places you may share your OER adaptations, creations, and mashups!
-See the Best Practices section (to the left) for advice on hosting and Google Drive sharing settings.
+See the Best Practices section (above) for advice on hosting and Google Drive sharing settings.

 Don't forget: you may need to fill out a form before licensing content that you created but PCC owns.
 For more information, see the Copyright tab of this guide.